What Is a Vaginal Ring?

 - Lie down with your knees bent, squat, or stand with one leg on a chair.

 - Open the foil and remove the ring.
-If you use disposable rings, you can save the foil to throw the ring away in later.
+If you use disposable rings, you can save the foil package to wrap it in and throw it away later.

 - Hold the ring between your thumb and index finger.

 - Pinch the sides together so they touch in the center.

 - Insert the ring as far into your vagina as it will go.

 - NuvaRing makes a tampon-like applicator you can order to make inserting it easier.
 Or you can put the ring in an empty tampon applicator.

 The vaginal ring prevents pregnancy 96%-99% of the time when you use it correctly.
 That means only 1 to 4 women out of 100 who use it would accidentally get pregnant.

 Side Effects of the Vaginal Ring